jcaillon/valet/tests.d/1102-self-build/results.approved.md

-self mock1      A command that only for testing valet core functions. self mock2      A command that only for testing valet core functions. self mock3      A command that only for testing valet core functions. self release    Release a new version of valet. self setup      The command run after the installation of Valet to setup the tool.
+self mock1      A command that only for testing valet core functions. self mock2      A command that only for testing valet core functions. self mock3      A command that only for testing valet core functions. self mock4      A command that only for testing valet core functions. self release    Release a new version of valet. self setup      The command run after the installation of Valet to setup the tool.